ouadie-lahdioui/botkit-middleware-recastai/README.md

 ## Set up your Botkit based project

-- Add botkit-middleware-witai as a dependency to your Botkit bot :
+- Add botkit-middleware-recastai as a dependency to your Botkit bot :

 ```npm install --save botkit-middleware-recastai```